fuyans/fsetoolsGUI-doc/source/index.rst

 3. First save the license file :code:`b101.fselic` to an accessible folder (e.g., Desktop or Downloads).
 Then move the file to the root folder (shown in Step 1).
 This may require administrator access.

 Upon completion of the steps above, click View -> B101 Toolbar (or press Ctrl+Shift+Alt+B) to show/activate B101 Toolbar as shown in :numref:`fig-b101-activation` (press again to hide/deactivate).
-All B101 features will be accessible when the toolbar is visible (as well as the keyboard shortcuts in :numref:`table-keyboard-shortcuts`).
+B101 features are only accessible when the toolbar is visible (as well as the keyboard shortcuts in :numref:`table-keyboard-shortcuts`).

 .. _fig-b101-activation: